On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for molecular dynamics simulations

 Reactive molecular dynamics is used to simulate the interaction between $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$.
 Reactive MD uses reactive force fields to accurately describe bond formation and breaking.
 ReaxFF \citep{Duin2001} is a bond order potential that describes the total energy of the system as

 with $E_\mathrm{bond}$ the bond formation/breaking energy, $E_\mathrm{over}$ and $E_\mathrm{under}$ the over- and undercoordination energy penalties, $E_\mathrm{val}$ and $E_\mathrm{tor}$ are respectively the valence and torsion angle energies, $E_\mathrm{vdWaals}$ and $E_\mathrm{Coulomb}$ are the non-bonded van der Waals and Coulomb long-range interactions and $E_\mathrm{additional}$ are additional correction terms.
 The atomic charges are computed at every timestep using the charge equilibration method.
 A time step of $0.1 \: \mathrm{fs}$ is used, which is recommended for reactive MD simulations at high temperatures \citep{kritikos2022}.
 The timestep is held sufficiently small to capture all reaction events at high temperatures.
+Six different surfaces, each with different initial velocities, are generated to obtain a statistically meaningful set of data.
+Table \ref{Tab:interactions} lists the inter-atomic potentials that are used in this work to model the various inter-atomic interactions.